Slicing the Torus and the thermodynamics of self-similar measures with overlaps: Potential and Pressure

-With the link between exact overlaps and sub-spaces of \([0,1)^{2}\) established, we now turn our attention to a potential function on \([0,1)^{2}\).
-The pressure of this potential function on extended lines of rational slope captures the maximal growth rate of the number of exact overlaps.
+The pressure of this potential function on extended \(\beta\) rational planes captures the maximal growth rate of the number of exact overlaps.
 This section is motivated by the works of Chazottes and Ugalde \cite{chazottes} and begins by introducing the basic objects of their work.
-In this work we are working with more general sequences and cannot use their techniques to recover any Gibb's properties.
+In this, we are working with more general sequences and cannot use their techniques to recover any Gibb's properties.